 The Les Paul Standard has a solid mahogany body and is equipped with Burstbucker Pro pickups.
 It also features a rounded maple neck and a rosewood fingerboard.
 The Les Paul Standard is available in several finish options, from antique to vintage.
 However, if you’re looking for a classic Les Paul with some modern features, a Gibson Les Paul Studio is the way to go.

 The Gibson Les Paul Standard is a great guitar for beginners.
 Its rounded C profile and contoured heel provide unrestricted access to all the frets.
 The solid mahogany body provides a warm, rich tone that will appeal to beginners as well as advanced players.
 A solid mahogany body is also great for playing blues and jazz.
-And a Gibson Les Paul Custom has the same features as the standard model, but it has a sturdier and more durable body.
+A Gibson Les Paul Custom has the same features as the standard model, but it has a sturdier and more durable body.

 If you want a Les Paul Standard with a vintage look and feel, you should get a 1960s model.
 Its body was made of a thin layer of maple and two layers of Honduran mahogany.
 Gibson added a neck volute to improve the overall stability of the guitar.
 A 1970 Les Paul Deluxe has no dot over the “i” in Gibson.
 The back of the headstock has the “Made in USA” stamp.